Tesla slips to near bottom in Consumer Reports reliability survey

-DETROIT (Reuters) - Tesla Inc’s (TSLA.O) high-end Model S sedan lost its “recommended” rating and the electric carmaker slid overall by six spots to almost the bottom in Consumer Reports magazine’s annual reliability survey.
+DETROIT, Oct 24 (Reuters) - Tesla Inc’s high-end Model S sedan lost its “recommended” rating and the electric carmaker slid overall by six spots to almost the bottom in Consumer Reports magazine’s annual reliability survey.

 Every domestic automaker landed in the bottom half of the magazine’s new-car reliability rankings, which include data collected for more than 500,000 vehicles.
 The survey, which ranked 29 brands in the U.S. market, was released on Wednesday.